docsteveharris/dotfiles/README.md

 # .files

 These are my dotfiles.

-They are a fork of the [webpro](https://github.com/webpro/dotfiles) dotfiles from Lars Kappert.
+- They were originally a fork of the [webpro](https://github.com/webpro/dotfiles) dotfiles from Lars Kappert.
+But now live at <https://github.com/docsteveharris/dotfiles.git> and refactored to work in a docker container.

 A list of notable changes

 - Brewfile, Caskfile etc. are direct dumps from `brew dump`.
 They lose all the nice commenting and layout, but are easier to update and regenerate.
 - I added an equivalent Mac App Store file (MASfile)
 - Created a runonce.sh file for things like changing the shell on mac os
+- Refactored to XDG pattern to work in a docker container (see <https://github.com/docsteveharris/jd>)

+## TODOS

-TODO: fix runonce.sh implementation
+- TODO: fix runonce.sh implementation

-NB: Original README below
+# Original README below

 ---

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).